Thela

-Thela was a short-lived rock band from New Zealand.
-It was formed in 1992 and consisted of Dion Workman, Rosy Parlane, and Dean Roberts.
-They released two LPs on Thurston Moore's Ecstatic Peace label.
+Thela was a short-lived noise rock band from New Zealand.
+It was formed in 1992 and consisted of Dion Workman, Paul Douglas (Rosy Parlane), and Dean Roberts.
+They released two LPs on Thurston Moore's Ecstatic Peace! label: Thela in 1995 and Argentina in 1996.
 Following the band's demise in 1996, all three members undertook solo projects.
 Parlane and Workman also worked together under the name Parmentier.